The Coronavirus Job Retention Scheme came to an end on 30 September 2021 but HMRC's compliance activity is continuing.

-- Taking account of pay rises from 19 March (the National Minimum Wage was increased from 1 April) when usual pay should have been based on pre 19 March 2020 figures for employees in work on or before that date.
+- Taking account of pay rises from 19 March 2020 (the National Minimum Wage was increased from 1 April 2020) when usual pay in many cases should have been based on pre 19 March 2020 figures for employees in work on or before that date.

 - Claiming for the ‘top up’ amount where employers topped employees up to 100% of their usual salary, when support was only intended for up to 80% of salary (subject to a monthly cap)